7 Hidden Signs Your Nervous System Is Completely Dysregulated

 Your Autonomic Nervous System (ANS) was designed to keep you alive.
 It has two main gears: A Sympathetic State (Fight or Flight): Designed for extreme, short bursts of energy to run away from a literal tiger.
 A Parasympathetic State (Rest and Digest): Designed to heal tissues, digest food, sleep deeply, and connect with loved ones once the tiger is gone.

-The problem in 2026 is that the “tiger” never leaves.
+The problem in 2026 is that the "tiger" never leaves.
 Your mortgage, your in-box, and the news cycle act as a constant, low-level predator.
 When the threat is chronic, your nervous system loses its flexibility.
-It cannot shift back into “Rest and Digest.”
-It gets stuck, grinding the gears.
+It cannot shift back into "Rest and Digest."
+It gets stuck, grinding the gears, and you might find yourself wondering, am I in fight or flight or shutdown?
 According to a 2024 review published in Frontiers in Neuroscience, prolonged activation of the sympathetic nervous system directly contributes to profound physiological breakdown.

-Here are the 7 hidden signs your nervous system is quietly drowning.
+Here are the 7 subtle symptoms and physical signs of nervous system dysregulation that indicate your body is quietly drowning.

 1. You Wake Up Exhausted, But You Cannot Sleep at Night